List of Dude, That's My Ghost! characters

-This is a character list for the animated television series, Dude, That's My Ghost!.
+This is a list of characters for the animated television series, Dude, That's My Ghost!.

-Main characters
+Main

 Spencer Wright

-Voiced by Rasmus Hardiker, Spencer is a 14-year-old boy and the main protagonist of the series.
-He is a budding filmmaker and makes his own amateur movies on a regular basis and aspires to be a famous film director.
-Spencer is a particular fan of horror-and-gore movies, with nearly all of his own movies having to do with either zombies or monsters in some way.
-Indeed, his favorite films are classics such as The Exorcist, A Nightmare on Elm Street, Dawn of the Dead, and Friday the 13th, but also likes horror comedy films like The Rocky Horror Picture Show and greatly admires Tim Burton.
-Additionally, he can be found reading the works of Stephen King and listens to heavy metal and glam metal artists like KISS.
+Spencer Wright (voiced by Rasmus Hardiker in English) is a 14-year-old boy and the main protagonist of the series.
+He is a budding filmmaker and makes his own amateur movies on a regular basis.
+He aspires to be a famous film director.
+Spencer is a particular fan of horror-and-gore films, with nearly all of his own homemade movies having to do with either zombies, serial killers, demons, or monsters in some way.
 Spencer wears a blue guitar pick necklace that used to belong to Billy in order to see him.
-Because he is fairly new to Beverly Heights and is very different from the norm (in that he isn't wealthy, trendy, or the 'Hollywood type') he clashes with many people at his school and has garnered a number of enemies (Principal Ponzi, Lolo, & Kleet) although he receives help dealing with them from Billy.
+Because he is fairly new to Beverly Heights and is very different from the norm (in that he isn't wealthy, trendy, or the "Hollywood type") he has garnered a number of enemies at his school whom he clashes with (Principal Ponzi, Lolo, and Kleet), although he receives help dealing with them from Billy and is actually able to fit in with other people.
 Likewise, Spencer helps Billy by protecting him from his enemies, like Madame X and Hoover.
 He also normally has to help solve problems caused by Billy as well, mostly pertaining to the effects of his ectoplasm and/or general antics.